fluttered-book/fluttered-book.github.io/content/docs/learning-dart/constructors.md

 ---
-title: Objects
+title: Constructors
 weight: 2
 ---

 {{< classic-dartpad >}}

-# Objects in Dart
+# Constructors in Dart

 This tutorial is aimed at teaching you the basics of OOP in Dart.